A Safe Gentle Space for Healing Bodies &

 -

-Fully clothed, always
+Comfortably clothed, always

 Massoga® is practiced fully clothed.
 You’re welcome to wear soft, comfortable layers.